runih/colorscheme-picker.nvim/README.md

 ## Default Mappings

 Default keymapping for open up the _colorscheme picker_ is with `<leader> cs`.
-This can be change by adding the settings propperty `keymapping`
+This can be change by adding the settings propperty `keymapping`.

+The default keymapping for changing to the default colorscheme is `<leader>CD`

 ### Insert Mode